bkellerlab/GSD_BAOA_BAOAB/README.md

 # GSD_BAOA_BAOAB

 this repository contains supporting information to our publication:<br>
 S.Kieninger, B.G.
-Keller, **"GROMACS Stochastic Dynamics and BAOAB are equivalent configurational sampling algorithms"**, XX <br>
+Keller, **"GROMACS Stochastic Dynamics and BAOAB are equivalent configurational sampling algorithms"**, arXiv preprint:  	arXiv:2204.02105 (2022) <br>
 <br>
 In our publication, we studied a one-dimensional model system, an ideal gas and TIP3P bulk water with OpenMM<sup>[[1]](#1)[[2]](#2)</sup> (version 7.4.2) in combination with OpenMMTools<sup>[[3]](#3)</sup>, GROMACS<sup>[[4]](#4)</sup> (version 2019.4) and Python3.
 You can find the corresponding input files, programme codes and simulation protocols of the these systems in this repository.